Homes inspected by Igor Smetaniuk -

 10. Do you actually open a Septic tank or Cesspool prior to or during your assessment or are you performing an inconclusive blind "Dye Test"?

-KEEP IN MIND, most mistakes are made by booking an inspection on
+UNFORTUNATELY, most mistakes are made by booking an inspection on

 impulse with the first Home Inspection service you call, instead of